Working with NTRIP service¶

 Check the website of your NTRIP provider to find out which mount point suits you better.

-If you are using VRS service, you might need to enable GGA messages.
+If you are using VRS service, you need to enable Send receiver's position to the provider.

 Provide Reach with a clear sky view¶